-DEFINITIONS AND INTERPRETATION The Bank enters in subsidiary, BolNZ, to the extern public line in this Deed and in the Recitals, unless the context otherwise requires:
+DEFINITIONS AND INTERPRETATION

-"Authorised Officer" means, where a Creditor is a Person other than a natural perpendicular or secretary of that Person or a person duly authorised by the Creditor under the resolution and seal of the Person;
+In this Dood and in the Books.
+1.1 In this Deed and in the Recitals, unless the context otherwise requires: "Authorised Officer" means, where a Creditor is a Person other than a natural pe or secretary of that Person or a person duly authorised by the Creditor under the res R. 00001001-P seal of the Person.

-"Business Day" means any day, other than a Saturday or Sunday or public holiday, Only which banks are open for general business in Wellington and Auckland; 1.1 In this Deed and in the Recitals, unless the context otherwise requires:
+\Business Day\ means any day, other than a Saturday or Sunday or public holiogy, banks are open for general business in Wellington and Auckland;

-Creditor means each and any Person to whom an Obligation is due and owed by BolNZ during the validity period of this Guarantee.
+"Creditor" means each and any Person to whom an Obligation is due and owed by Bo:NZ during the validity period of this Guarantee.